newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 - Re-running the install and an instance's monitoring user already exists: you'll be prompted interactively, per instance, to either reuse the existing user (you'll be asked for its current password) or create a new username.
-This is the one step in this recipe that isn't fully unattended.
+This is the one step in either recipe that isn't fully unattended.
 - Oracle Database 19c or later is required — checked per instance before any user is created.
+- `oci-linux.yml` specifically: the SSH agent socket check runs once, up front, against the local session — not per instance.
+If it's missing, connect with `ssh -A <user>@<this-host>` and re-run.
+Each instance's SSH connectivity (and its `sudo su - oracle` access) is still checked independently, so one unreachable host is skipped without affecting the rest.
-- A dedicated `sqlplus` pre-flight check isn't included — if it's missing from `PATH`, the first SQL step fails with a plain "command not found."
-Install Oracle Instant Client + SQL*Plus on the collector host first.
+- A dedicated `sqlplus` pre-flight check isn't included for the RDS recipes — if it's missing from `PATH`, the first SQL step fails with a plain "command not found."
+  Install Oracle Instant Client + SQL*Plus on the collector host first. `oci-linux.yml` doesn't need this locally since `sqlplus` runs on the remote Oracle host, not the collector host.